104 N Trinity, Decatur TX 76234 (940) 627-4427

 #1 Do you really need that backyard tennis court?

-prior to viewing houses, chances are that you will find what you think is your ideal
+yourself prior to viewing houses, chances are that you will find what you think is

 That’s why it’s recommended that you develop a list of needs and one of wants.